JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 When you have a message to send, immediately send it.
 This may collide with someone else, so you need to get back an acknowledgement from the base station (the General) confirming they got your message.
 We might worry that the acknowledgement message could collide with another message being sent at the same time, but ALOHA uses two frequencies: one for sending messages to the base station, and the other for sending messages from the base station, so the base station's acknowledgment will not collide with incoming messages.
 This also means that when the base station sends you information, it doesn't need an acknowledgement back.

 If you don't get back the acknowledgment (called an ACK) in a short timeframe, try sending the message again.
 But we need to be careful here.
 Imagine everyone immediately tries to resend their messages after they fail; what would happen?
 Two users who just interfered with each other would immediately resend and interfere again!
 And this would repeat forever.
 To solve this, you need to wait a random amount of time before resending the message.
-Eventually, by chance, messages will stop colliding (as long as there arn't too many stations).
+Eventually, by chance, messages will stop colliding (as long as there aren't too many stations).
 In the [original paper](https://www.clear.rice.edu/comp551/papers/Abramson-Aloha.pdf) the authors sample their random delay from an exponential distribution, but later we will see how this can be improved.

 Below is a simulation of Pure ALOHA with three stations talking to a base station.
 Stations will begin a backoff immediately after sending a message, with a minimum delay to allow for an ACK to be sent back, in which case they cancel their backoff.